Black Friday 2019: The best deals to start shopping now

 - Hydro Flask: You don't need to be a VSCO girl to use one of the best water bottles on the market.
 At Nordstrom, a 32-ounce wide mouth Hydro Flask is 25% off in black or white.

-- Joss & Main: Take up to 70% off sitewide through Dec.
-4. This includes up to 70% off rugs, 65% off beds and headboards, and up to 60% off big-ticket items like sofas.
+- Joss & Main: Take 70% off rugs, 65% off beds and headboards, and up to 60% off big-ticket items like sofas.

+- Le Creuset: No black here; it's Colorful Friday at Le Creuset.
+Save on iconic cookware in bright and neutral hues.

+- Lovesac: Are you sitting down?
+Because the deals at Lovesac might knock you off your feet.
+Save up to 35% on Sactionals, 30% off Sacs, and 35% off Holiday Sac Bundles.

 - Mattress Firm: Now through Nov.
 29, snag a king mattress for the price of a queen, and a queen mattress for the price of a twin, with savings of up to $600.